 Ok.
 But how does/has Agenda 21 worked?
 I don't know exactly, and the following is speculative, but I want to write about the document from what I have read of it myself.

 Firstly, it's a massive document and horribly tedious to get through (which I didn't - not to completion).
 But what I noticed was that the document was heavy on environmental goals yet, overall, extremely weak on actual methods for achieving those goals.

-The promoted goals were of the type that few people would fail respect as commendable, in themselves.
+The promoted goals were of the type that few people would fail to respect as commendable, in themselves.
 On this level it was a good sell.
 However, what I specifically noticed within Agenda 21 was the constant and repetitive promotion of developing managerial human resources to actualise the promoted goals.

 Now this is what interests me.
-Looking at the Agenda 21 document bluntly, it gives me the impression that the whole document, before anything else, is just one big advert to get the incumbent power structure (of the time) to accept letting the UN, directly and/or indirectly, train-up the next generation of environmentally-focused managers for the public bureaucracies of the future.
+Looking at the Agenda 21 document bluntly, it gives me the impression that the document, before anything else, is just one big advert to get the incumbent power structure (of the time) to accept letting the UN, directly and/or indirectly, train-up the next generation of environmentally-focused managers for the public bureaucracies of the future.

 But why would the UN have something to hide?
 What is their objective?

 Well, the truth is force-intensifying cities is in fact 'sustainability' policy, but not in the way most people would think it is.
 High-density cities do not deliver a reduced ecological footprint in themselves.
 In fact they are, or certainly can be, much worse on this level...